Skip to main content

 from resonate.task_sources.poller import Poller

-resonate = Resonate(
+resonate = Resonate.remote()

 Resonate Application Nodes can receive messages from many different transports, such as HTTP, RabbitMQ, RedPanda, etc...
 The Poller is a great starting place as it will long-poll for messages from the Resonate Server without any additional setup.